firogh/notes/philosophy/epistemology.md

 Math: numberic, concepts
 GEB: mechanical thinking
 [Model thinking](https://www.coursera.org/learn/model-thinking/home/welcome)
-The whole is other than the sum of the parts. --Gestalt psychology
 * Leave a question open
 there are always some knowledge which is very complicated to understand and we should leave them alone.
 * Occam's razor